-Stress is a contributory factor in a whole range of minor ailments, and mouth ulcers are no different.
-A high-stress lifestyle, which can include lack of sleep and no time for relaxation, can trigger an outbreak of mouth ulcers if you’re already prone to them.
+Stress is a contributory factor in a whole range of ailments and is a leading mouth ulcer cause.
+A high-stress lifestyle, which can include lack of sleep and no time for relaxation, can trigger an outbreak of mouth ulcers especially if you’re already prone to them.

-A 2017 study in Iran on 54 volunteers found that recurrent aphthous stomatitis (RAS) was linked to high levels of both anxiety and depression in sufferers2.
+A 2017 study in Iran on 54 volunteers found that recurrent aphthous stomatitis (RAS) – the scientific name for mouth ulcers which keep coming back – was linked to high levels of both anxiety and depression in sufferers.6

 However, these conditions are not usually the cause of mouth ulcers in absence of other symptoms – so don’t worry.

 Mouth ulcers aren’t usually caused by an infection.
 However, if you get multiple mouth ulcers at once and they keep coming back (more than a couple of times a year) it might be classed as recurrent aphthous stomatitis (RAS).
 In these cases, the mouth ulcer might be a secondary symptom of a viral or bacterial infection.9